-Acquire the electrical characteristics (inductance, capacitance and resistance) of the component's package for each pin to buffer connection (package stub).
-This becomes the R_pin, L_pin and C_pin parameters of the [Pin] keyword or the R_pkg, L_pkg and C_pkg of the [Package] keyword.
+Packaging Information Find out in what packages the component is offered.
+A separate IBIS resistance) of the component's package for each pin to buffer connection (package stub).
+This becomes the R_pin, L_pin and C_pin parameters of the [Pin] keyword or the R_pkg, L_pkg and C_pkg of the